shrikant-ror/TempJava/README.md

 - It also takes care of most of the common security vulnerabilities such as CSRF attacks.
 - To use Spring Security in web applications, we can get started with the simple annotation @EnableWebSecurity.

+## Explain the advantages of using Spring Boot for application development.
+- Spring Boot helps to create stand-alone applications which can be started using java.jar (Doesn’t require configuring WAR files).
+- Spring Boot also offers pinpointed ‘started’ POMs to Maven configuration.
+- Has provision to embed Undertow, Tomcat, Jetty, or other web servers directly.
+- Auto-Configuration: Provides a way to automatically configure an application based on the dependencies present on the classpath.
+- Spring Boot was developed with the intention of lessening the lines of code.
+- It offers production-ready support like monitoring and apps developed using spring boot are easier to launch

+## What are the Spring Boot key components?
+Below are the four key components of spring-boot:

+- Spring Boot auto-configuration.
+- Spring Boot CLI.
+- Spring Boot starter POMs.
+- Spring Boot Actuators.

+## Why Spring Boot over Spring?
+Below are some key points which spring boot offers but spring doesn’t:

+- Starter POM.
+- Version Management.
+- Auto Configuration.
+- Component Scanning.
+- Embedded server.
+- InMemory DB.
+- Actuators

+## What are the features of Spring Boot?

+- **Spring Boot CLI** – This allows you to Groovy / Maven for writing Spring boot application and avoids boilerplate code.
+- **Starter Dependency** – With the help of this feature, Spring Boot aggregates common dependencies together and eventually improves productivity and reduces the burden on
+- **Spring Initializer** – This is a web application that helps a developer in creating an internal project structure.
+The developer does not have to manually set up the structure of the project while making use of this feature.
+- **Auto-Configuration** – This helps in loading the default configurations according to the project you are working on.
+In this way, unnecessary WAR files can be avoided.
+- **Spring Actuator** – Spring boot uses actuator to provide “Management EndPoints” which helps the developer in going through the Application Internals, Metrics etc.
+- **Logging and Security** – This ensures that all the applications made using Spring Boot are properly secured without any hassle.

+## Mention the possible sources of external configuration in spring boot.

+There is no doubt in the fact that Spring Boot allows the developers to run the same application in different environments.
+Well, this is done with the support it provides for external configuration.
+It uses environment variables, properties files, command-line arguments, YAML files, and system properties to mention the required configuration properties.
+Also, the @value annotation is used to gain access to the properties.
+So, the most possible sources of external configuration are as follows:

+- **Application Properties:** – By default, Spring Boot searches for the application properties file or its YAML file in the current directory, classpath root or config directory to load the properties.

+- **Command-line properties:** – Spring Boot provides command-line arguments and converts these arguments to properties.
+Then it adds them to the set of environment properties.

+- **Profile-specific properties:** –  These properties are loaded from the application-{profile}.properties file or its YAML file.
+This file resides in the same location as that of the non-specific property files and the{profile} placeholder refers to an active profile.

+## Can you explain what happens in the background when a Spring Boot Application is “Run as Java Application”?
+When a Spring Boot application is executed as “Run as Java application”, then it automatically launches up the tomcat server as soon as it sees, that you are developing a web application.